superb-dev/wallet-fastapi-dynamodb/README.md

 # Goals of the System

 ## Functional Requirements
-1) Each client in the system has one "wallet" containing money funds.
+1) Each client in the system can have one "wallet" containing money funds.
-2) Information about the wallet and the balance on it is saved.
+2) Wallet with a current balance are saved persistent.
 3) Clients can do money transfers to each other.
 The system has one currency - USD.
 4) Information about all transactions of the wallet should be stored endlessly.

-5) The project is an HTTP API that should support basic operations":
+5) The project is an HTTP API that should support operations:
     1) creating a client wallet;
     2) deposit funds to the client's wallet;
     3) transfer of funds from one wallet to another.